Texas and Pacific 610: Southern Railway excursion service

 The locomotive had to stay at Bluefield for servicing on its pilot truck, while N&W Bicentennial SD45 No. 1776 pulled the excursion to Cedar Bluff, and then No. 610 returned to Roanoke with No. 1776 and the excursion without incident.
 The I-1AR subsequently spent three days in the Roanoke Shops for necessary repairs, and oil from the tunnel incident was cleaned off.
 The I-1AR was then moved back to Birmingham to determine the cause of its hot box issues.
 It was revealed that after the locomotive had been raised and lowered during its renovation for the AFT, the pilot axle carried 5 t above its normal axle loading.

 By the end of 1977, the SOU steam excursions had carried 76,157 passengers, many of whom rode in trains behind No. 610.
+No. 610 lead additional excursions throughout 1978, including the long-distance Independence Limited in July from Lexington, Kentucky to Greensboro, North Carolina, but en route, near Hot Springs, a key flew off from one of the locomotive's crossheads, and it had to stay overnight in Asheville while a replacement key was fabricated.
+In November, No. 610 hauled another excursion from Birmingham to Sheffield, Alabama, but upon arrival, it broke down, and the return run was covered by diesels.
+At that point, SOU executives became ambivalent to No. 610's performance: although it was able to pull long passenger trains across the railway’s system at 60 mph, it continued to suffer mechanical problems on some occasions.
+As a locomotive built to travel through open terrains, the 2-10-4 also could not navigate some of the sharp turns scattered throughout the SOU's network.

-But SOU executives had become ambivalent to No. 610's performance: although it was able to pull long passenger trains across the railway’s system at 60 mph, it continued to suffer mechanical problems on some occasions.
-In 1979, the SOU began leasing Canadian Pacific Royal Hudson No. 2839 to assist and eventually replace No. 610 in the program, but No. 2839 proved to be unsuitable in pulling the long excursions unassisted.
-In 1980, the SOU began leasing Chesapeake and Ohio 2716 from the Kentucky Railway Museum, and it was planned to replace Nos.
-610 and 2839 in the steam program.
-Having accumulated 17,587 mi and carried 53,570 passengers on the SOU, No. 610 pulled its last excursion for the railway on January 24–25, 1981: a one-way excursion from Birmingham to Memphis, Tennessee.
+In 1979, the SOU began leasing and operating Canadian Pacific Royal Hudson No. 2839 to phase out and later replace No. 610's usage in the program, but No. 2839 proved to be unsuitable in pulling the long excursions over the SOU's terrains unassisted.
+In 1980, the SOU decided to partially downsize their steam excursion fleet, and they began leasing Chesapeake and Ohio (C&O) 2-8-4 No. 2716 to replace Nos.
+610 and 2839 in the program.
+Having accumulated 17,587 mi and carried 53,570 passengers on the SOU, No. 610 pulled its final excursion for the railway on January 24–25, 1981: a one-way excursion from Birmingham to Memphis, Tennessee.
 It subsequently pulled a boxcar full of spare parts to Fort Worth.